In this in-depth travel guide, I will be covering everything you need to know about backpacking Ho Chi Minh City.

 Best of all, you can do it all on a backpacker’s budget and still have a great time.
 With an abundance of hostels, fantastic street food, efficient public transportation, and beers that only cost a quarter, you can live like a backpacker king when travelling in HCMC.

 Are you ready to plan that kickass backpacking trip to Ho Chi Minh City?
-Well then read on for a massive guide full of useful information on where to stay, what to do, and how to make the most of your time in the city many still refer to as Saigon.
+Well then read on for a massive guide full of useful information on where to stay, where to go in Ho Chi Minh, and how to make the most of your time in the city many still refer to as Saigon.

 Ho Chi Minh City is an incredibly affordable destination.
-Seriously, guys, this is one of the best cities for Broke Backpackers to visit!
+Seriously, guys, this is one of the best cities for budget backpackers in Vietnam to visit!
 You can sleep, get around, eat, and even party for pennies on the dollar.

 Those backpacking Ho Chi Minh City on a budget can definitely get by on $20-25 a day.
 Book a dorm bed in a cheap hostel, stick to street food and markets, use public transportation, and take advantage of all the free or cheap activities in the city.